 My most recent dart throw at the world map hit Bermuda!
 The dart actually hit the Atlantic Ocean, but Bermuda was the closest land mass to the dart.
 As an aside, I’m coming to terms with the fact that my travel-by-dart lifestyle is going to take me to a lot of islands and archipelagos.
 Given the land to water ratio on the planet is about 30:70, I only have a 30% chance of hitting land directly, leaving me often heading to the closest island in whatever ocean or sea I hit.
 Evidence?
 My last 3 trips have been: Easter Island, Indonesia, and now Bermuda.
 It’s a good thing I know my way around a hammock and whatever local tropical drink is on offer.
 But let’s see what I have for you today – and if you want to join me while filming my next destination check out the end of this article.

 I am thrilled to share with you my latest escapade, with the hope that you’ll visit the island yourself one day and use this article as your Bermuda travel guide.
 Many thanks to the ever-helpful Grotto Bay and the Bermuda Tourism Authority, both of whom are ‘guilty’ for some of my adventures while there.

 Here are the top 50 things to do in Bermuda if you decide to run away and escape your everyday routine:

 1. Get a Luxury Spa Treatment in a Cave, Have Your Own Pink Beach, Snorkel For Shipwrecks – All at Grotto Bay

-While in Bermuda, I stayed at Grotto Bay, a fantastic resport, located only 5 minutes from the airport, managed by a gentleman named JP Martens.
+While in Bermuda, I stayed at Grotto Bay, a fantastic resort, located only 5 minutes from the airport, managed by a gentleman named JP Martens.
 Martens and his staff made sure we had a great visit, making this one of those once in a lifetime trips.
 There are a couple of shipwrecks in the water right by the hotel’s beach!!
 Look at the pic below and you can see one in the crystal-clear water, on the left: